 Moms and Dads, do you know how to present your case for a desirable parenting time schedule?
 For many reasons, child custody decisions are among the most challenging for parents, attorneys and judges alike.
 Especially when parents have different ideas about how a son or daughter should be raised and who that child should live with most of the time.

 Don’t shy away from difficult circumstances like the ones mentioned above.
-In our experience, the best possible outcome always requires planning and a sound legal strategy.
+In our experience at Stewart Law Group, the best possible outcome always requires planning and a sound legal strategy.
 Although the judge may make some very close calls regarding a parenting plan, winning the case is not about luck.
 It’s about preparation and planning every alternative.
 Hopes alone won’t put your family on the right path to a better future.
 When seeking a custody arrangement that is truly in your child’s best interests, have an attorney analyze the strengths and weaknesses of your case and that of the other parent.

 Another important aspect of the case is an attorney’s knowledge and familiarity with the court where the case is brought.
 Knowing the judge’s idiosyncrasies and expectations, along with past rulings with prior clients, can help avoid problems and disappointing results.